tandasat/MiniVisorPkg/Docs/Building_and_Debugging.md

     Pros:
     * No software cost.
+    * Functional with a single processor configuration.
     * Possible to inspect the system even on an unhandled exception.
 This is not possible with VMware Workstation as it terminates immediately.
-    * Functional with a single processor configuration.

     Cons:
     * Unable to test multi-processor configurations.
-Boot hangs once VMXON is executed on an application processor.
+APs hang during startup of the operating system.
+(Pretty please let me know if anyone knows what the real issue is.)
     * A Linux host is required.

 * Hyper-V

-    Hardly usable due to lack of multi-processor protocol support and underneath Hyper-V forwarding VM-exit despite those are not enabled.
+    This is yet another alternative and can be the easiest way to try out the UEFI hypervisor on Windows systems.
+The detailed instructions to test on Hyper-V is documented in [Testing UEFI on Hyper-V](Testing_UEFI_on_Hyper-V.md).

+    Pros:
+    * No software cost.
+    * Functional with a single processor configuration.
+    * Intel UDK mentioned above works and is useful to some extent.

+    Cons:
+    * Unable to test multi-processor configurations.
+    * No emulation of hardware debugger (ie, GDB debugging).

 * VirtualBox